anant007/uhd_rust_streamer/README.md

 ## License

-This project is dual-licensed under MIT OR Apache-2.0.
+This project is licensed under GPL 3.0.

 ## Acknowledgments